runeh/mockumental/README.md

 - Web UI
 - HTTP api
 - HTTP log
-- Use chalk for colors and stuff
+- Use chalk for colors and stuff.
+Harder.
 - "quit" and "show" routes in cli?
 - Care about accept types?
 Sounds like too much work for too little utility?
 - Docs